huggingface/community-events/whisper-fine-tuning-event/README.md

 python
 ```

-Then run the following code cell:
+Running the following code cell will load a "dummy" dataset from the Hub and perform a forward pass of the
+"tiny" Whisper model:

 ```python
 import torch